6 tips for drowning prevention and response

 First responders can use their status as respected community figures to reduce the risk for drowning

 Summer is upon most of us this time of year, and many are looking forward to vacation, a break from school and other leisurely pursuits associated with hot, sunny days.
 It's also the time of year when the incidence of drowning rises.
 As first responders, it is critical that we perform our jobs quickly and accurately, but we can also help to reduce the chances of a drowning incident from occurring in the first place.
+[At the end of this article, download a water safety infographic to share with your communities]

 There have been multiple terms to describe suffocation by water – wet and dry drowning, near drownings, secondary drownings and other phrases have all been used to describe the phenomenon .
 This can lead to confusing situations, a lack of consistent data collection and an inconsistent approach to treatment.